Fly Fishing Sussex with Howard Dodsley

 I would love to share this passion with you.
 I have literally made it my business to encourage and support those of all ages with an interest in fly fishing.
 With only a few hours coaching and tuition you can learn the basics about tackle, casting techniques, choosing flies and tactics to suit different waters and conditions.

 I am very lucky to live right here on the banks of the River Adur estuary at Shoreham-by-Sea.
-Being tidal there is no fishing permit required.
 I can supply all tackle on the day to get you started, so there are no initial equipment or licences fees, although if you have your own gear then, please bring it along and let’s try it out.

 Tight lines.
 Howie.